Cath Barton reviews the dance My People, produced and choreographed by Gwyn Emberton based on the short stories by Welsh write Caradoc Evans.

 It is wonderful that Gwyn Emberton has taken inspiration from something reviled in one creative field and transformed it in another.
-Without Caradoc Evans’s creation of the fictional village of Manteg Dylan Thomas may never have conceived of Llareggub and its inhabitants.
+Without Caradoc Evans’s creation of the fictional village of Manteg, Dylan Thomas may never have conceived of Llareggub and its inhabitants.
 Under Milk Wood has inspired affection where Caradoc Evans’s stories did not; Gwyn Emberton’s work has gone in another direction and extrapolated beauty from stories of religious repression.
-As well as deserving attention in its own right, it also brings an important element of Wales’s literary heritage to the attention of a wider audience.
+As well as deserving attention in its own right, My People also brings an important element of Wales’s literary heritage to the attention of a wider audience.

 Both My People and CAITLIN will be at the Edinburgh Festival fringe 2015, excellent ambassadors for the best of dance theatre from Wales.